...

 1. Great, look forward to it!

-Yes I see your points and can understand them completely.
-From 13'333.- to 100'000.- you will be charged 0.75%.
-If I want/can invest less money, it is actually a bit expensive.
+Yes, I see your points and can fully understand them.
+From 13'333 up to 100'000 it is then the 0.75% fees.
+If I want/can invest less money, it's actually a bit expensive.

 Keep up the good work with your blog.